 The pipeline runs automatically every night at 02:00 UTC, sealing up to 50 new discoveries per run.
 A compound will not appear twice for the same pathway context against the same corpus version.

 Every compound is evaluated by two complementary scores.
 The discovery score measures biological breadth.
-The biotech score measures drug-discovery relevance.
+The biotech score measures research relevance against known drug targets.

 Discovery Score — biological breadth